international employment law firm alliance L&E Global

 Notice of Termination and Redundancy Pay

-Notice must be given in writing, on a date before that of the termination.
+Notice of termination of employment must be given in writing, on a date before that of the termination.
 Though minimum periods of notice to be given by the employer are set out in legislation and modern awards, enterprise agreements and contracts of employment may also include terms specifying periods of notice to be given by the employer.

-The NES confers a statutory entitlement to redundancy pay on employees.
+The National Employment Standards confer a statutory entitlement to redundancy pay on employees.
 An employee is entitled to be paid redundancy pay by the employer if the employee’s employment is terminated:

 • at the employer’s initiative, because the employer no longer requires the job done by the employee to be done by anyone, except where this is due to the ordinary and customary turnover of labour; or